-- 1. All new development should demonstrate how it will contribute to, and be compatible with, current digital connectivity where practicable. - Proposals that accord with development plan policies and provide access to superfast broadband to serve properties and business developments in the Parish will be supported.
+- 1. All new development should demonstrate how it will contribute to, and be compatible with, current digital connectivity where practicable. - 2.
+Proposals that accord with development plan policies and provide access to superfast broadband to serve properties and business developments in the Parish will be supported.

-21 Green Infrastructure and the Natural Environment
+21 20 Policy 10: Green Infrastructure and the Natural Environment

-- 170 Green Infrastructure is the umbrella term used to describe all the different elements that form the network of natural and semi natural open spaces within and around our Misson and the open countryside.
-Green Infrastructure covers a variety of types of spaces including woodland, parks and gardens, green lanes, public rights of way, church-yards, sports facilities and water-courses. - 171 A green infrastructure network provides the space for outdoor activity.
-Walking and cycling within the village and across the Parish provide the opportunities for incidental exercise which has significant health and well-being benefits to local people as well as being vital to support biodiversity. - 172 According to the Bassetlaw Landscape Character Assessment, Misson is in Policy Zone 2.
-The landscape was considered to be in moderate condition with a requirement to conserve and restore.
-'There is a coherent pattern of elements with some detracting features within the Policy Zone, namely industry, evidence of mineral extraction[spoils heaps] and masts.' - 173 However, with the River Idle forming the Plan's eastern and southern boundary Bassetlaw's Green Infrastructure Study 2010 Idle Lowlands Policy Zone 2 identifies the area as 'of significant conservation interest' due to its 'river washlands, ditches, dykes and large open fields and isolated woodland plantations.' - 174 Section 7D provides detail about the 19 local wildlife sites, and 3 Sites of Special Scientific Interest (SSSIs). - 175 The consultation revealed a real passion to protect and enhance the footpath network.
+470169 Green Infrastructure is the umbrella term used to describe all the different elements that form the network of natural and semi natural open spaces within and around our Misson and the open countryside.
+Green Infrastructure covers a variety of types of spaces including woodland, parks and gardens, green lanes, public rights of way, church-yards, sports facilities and water-courses.

+471170 A green infrastructure network provides the space for outdoor activity.
+Walking and cycling within the village and across the Parish provide the opportunities for incidental exercise which has significant health and well-being benefits to local people as well as being vital to support biodiversity.

+172171 According to the Bassetlaw Landscape Character Assessment, Misson is in Policy Zone

+2. The landscape was considered to be in moderate condition with a requirement to conserve and restore.
+'There is a coherent pattern of elements with some detracting features within the Policy Zone, namely industry, evidence of mineral extraction[spoils heaps] and masts.'

+473172 However, with the River Idle forming the Plan's eastern and southern boundary Bassetlaw's Green Infrastructure Study 2010 Idle Lowlands Policy Zone 2 identifies the area as 'of significant conservation interest' due to its 'river washlands, ditches, dykes and large open fields and isolated woodland plantations.'

+474173 Section 7D provides detail about the 19 local wildlife sites, and 3 Sites of Special Scientific Interest (SSSIs).

+475174 The consultation revealed a real passion to protect and enhance the footpath network.
 63% of local residents wanted increased access and new footpaths to land within the parish, particularly to enable walks along the river.
-A better network of footpaths is required to provide circular routes, routes along the river and to improve access to the local wildlife sites and the SSSIs. - 176 Map 9 shows the existing public rights of way in the Plan area.
-It reveals that there is presently no public access along the river (something that local people feel very strongly about) and that many of the footpaths within the Parish do not connect to each other. - 177 Discussions with landowners are on-going and the Parish Council will remain committed to securing improvements to the footpath network that ensures a better network of pedestrian or cycle routes over the Plan period.
+A better network of footpaths is required to provide circular routes, routes along the river and to improve access to the local wildlife sites and the SSSIs.

+476175 Map 9 shows the existing public rights of way in the Plan area.
+It reveals that there is presently no public access along the river (something that local people feel very strongly about) and that many of the footpaths within the Parish do not connect to each other.

+477176 Discussions with landowners are on-going and the Parish Council will remain committed to securing improvements to the footpath network that ensures a better network of pedestrian or cycle routes over the Plan period.
 Continuing to seek ways to improve walking routes is also a project (see Appendix C).

-Map 9 Public Rights of Way, SSSIs and LWS
+Misson

-- 178 A significant aspect of the character of Misson Village is its number of mature trees.
+178177 A significant aspect of the character of Misson Village is its number of mature trees.
 Map 10 shows the number which have a Tree Preservation Order on them.
-The proposed designation of a large part of Misson village as a Conservation Area would afford additional protection on those trees within the boundary that do not currently have TPOs on them. - 179 The extent of the trees and their contribution to the character of the village is highlighted in the Mission Design Guide.
+The proposed designation of a large part of Misson village as a All other trees within the Conservation Area would afford additional are also afforded protection on those trees within the boundary that do not currently have TPOs and proposed work on them or felling must be notified in advance to the local planning authority.

+479178 The extent of the trees and their contribution to the character of the village is highlighted in the Mission Design Guide.
 The avenue of trees along River Lane, is particularly valued by local residents.